Himanshuwadhwa1/bgColor-changer/README.md

 # A simple Background color changer
-nothing more feel free to try it
+nothing more,<br/> feel free to try it

 # before clicling
 ![alt text](image.png)